jamashita/publikum/packages/monad/README.md

 ### (static) `playground<A, D>(supplier: Supplier<SyncAsync<A>>, ...errors: Array<DeadConstructor<D>>): Superposition<A, D>`

-* When `SyncAsync<non-error>` value given, returns Alive Superposition
+* When `SyncAsync<non-error>` value is given, returns Alive Superposition
 * When `SyncAsync<error>` given, returns Dead Superposition
-* When thrown error is not contained in `errors`, returns Contradiction Superposition
+* When a thrown error is not contained in `errors`, returns Contradiction Superposition

 ### (static) `all<A, D>(superpositions: Iterable<Superposition<A, D>>): Superposition<Array<A>, D>`